CORONAVIRUS/COVID-19 PANDEMIC LEGAL INFORMATION AND RESOURCES

 -Scam and hoax text messages, campaigns and scam robocalls offering free home testing kits, promoting bogus cures, selling health insurance.

 -A text message scam may falsely advertise a cure or an offer to be tested for coronavirus.
-THERE IS NO CURE OR AT-HOME TEST.
-DO NOT click on links texts related to the virus, and only use the CDC website for the most current information.
+THERE IS NO CURE.
+If you think you need to test for COVID-19, contact your local or state health department, or your healthcare provider.

 -No one will call or text you to verify your personal information or bank account details in order to obtain federal CARES stimulus cash payments.